BA3000/BA3000/README.md

 # BA3000

-I am currently living and working in Shenzhen.
+I am currently living and working in Shanghai.
 My profession is game development.

 ## How to Reach Me